johnnymetz/johnny-metz-blog/content/posts/check-django-migrations.md

 # 1
 ```

-`--dry-run` prevents the migrations from actually being created and `echo $?` prints the exit code of the last run command.
+Before Django 4.2.9, we'd also need the `--dry-run` flag, to prevent the migrations from actually being created (see [Django docs](https://docs.djangoproject.com/en/5.1/ref/django-admin/#makemigrations)).

+`echo $?` prints the exit code of the last run command.
 As we can see from the output and the non-zero exit code, we're missing migrations.

 We can automatically run this check before committing to version control using the popular [pre-commit](https://pre-commit.com/) framework.